Dr Stephen B. Crofts Wiley

 Teaching and Research Interests

-My research explores people's sense of place and space.
+My research explores subjectivity and agency in the context of globalization.
 People are becoming more mobile through travel and migration, and their social relations are becoming more extensive and distantiated (including family relations, friendships, and work relations).
-At the same time, we are more connected to others via mobile communication and information networks and more immersed in global media via television and the web.
+At the same time, we are more connected to others and more immersed in global media.
 In this context, is our sense of place changing?
 To what extent do we continue to understand ourselves, and others, in terms of traditional definitions of place, such as the city, the state, or the nation?
 To what extent are new experiences and understandings of place and territory emerging?
-My research, which is based most recently on fieldwork in Concepción, southern Chile, examines social space and place as an assemblage of social networks, geographical mobility and emplacement, and communication technology use.
-I am interested in how these three aspects position subjects socially and geographically and how subjects respond, cognitively and affectively, to their experiences of that positioning.
+My research, which is based most recently on fieldwork in Concepción, southern Chile, examines social space and place as a composition of social ties, geographical mobilities, and discourse networks.
+I am interested in how these three aspects position subjects and shape collective and individual agency.

 Packer, J. & Wiley, S. B. C. (2012).
 Strategies for materializing communication.
 Communication and Critical/Cultural Studies 9(1): 107-113.